zowe/zowe.github.io/security.md

     - Be prompt.
 ````

-#### What happens after security report is received by Zowe Security Workgroup
+#### What happens after security report is received by the Security Workgroup
-* After your report is received, a member of the Zowe Security Workgroup replies to acknowledge receipt of the report.
+* After your report is received, a member of the Security Workgroup replies to acknowledge receipt of the report.
-* Without unnecessary delay the report is [analyzed](Security-issues-analysis-and_assessment).
-Please expect to be contacted for clarification.
+* The reporter may be contacted for clarification.
-* After the issue is sufficiently documented, the Zowe security team coordinates the issue [mitigation](#Security-issues-mitigation).
+* Without unnecessary delay the report is [analyzed](Analysis-and_assessment).

 <!-- **IMPORTANT:**  Please do not file a public issue [disclosing vulnerabilities](#Security-issues-disclosure) as this may be misused by violent attackers. -->
-We encourage the community to work with the Security Workgroup team to resolve the issue before going publicly with it.
+    Note: We encourage the reporters to work with the Security Workgroup team to resolve the issue before going publicly with it.

 ## Analysis and assessment
 <!--